Jesperkemist/documentation-test-v1/docs/data_schemas/device_stack/subsections/post_deposition_procedures.md

         * example: 2020-07-08

     ### Subsections
-    ??? "segments"
+    ??? "steps"
-        The segments of the procedure.
+        The steps of the procedure.

         ??? "method"
             The type of process